Henry Channon: Diaries

+Comparing the above with the same section in the unexpurgated version of the Diaries gives some idea of how heavily Rhodes James, and/or Coats, laid his editorial hand on the manuscript:

 Reviewing the published diaries in The Observer in November 1967, Malcolm Muggeridge wrote, "Grovellingly sycophantic and snobbish as only a well-heeled American nesting among the English upper classes can be, with a commonness that positively hurts at times.
 And yet – how sharp an eye!
 What neat malice!
 How, in their own fashion, well written and truthful and honest they are! … What a relief to turn to him after Sir Winston's windy rhetoric, and all those leaden narratives by field-marshals, air-marshals and admirals!"

 The diaries, even in their bowdlerised form, provoked a writ for libel from one of Channon's fellow MPs, though the case did not come to court, being settled privately in the decade after Channon's death.
 Historian Alan Clark, a Conservative MP from February 1974, refers on multiple occasions to Channon's diaries in his own diaries.

 Four previously unknown volumes turned up at a car boot sale in 1991.
 It was reported after Paul Channon's death that his heir, the diarist's grandson, was considering authorising the publication of the uncensored texts.
 An unexpurgated three-volume edition, edited by journalist and historian Simon Heffer has now been published; the first volume was published in March 2021.
-While the 1967 edition began in 1934, the complete version begins in 1918, and runs to 1938.
+While the 1967 edition began in 1934, the first volume of the complete version begins in 1918, and runs to 1938.
 However, diaries Channon wrote between 1929 and 1933 remain missing.
 The second volume, running from 1938 to 1943, was published on 9 September 2021; the third volume, covering years from 1943 to 1957, was published on 8 September 2022.

 Reviewing the first volume, Lord Lexden reported in The House magazine, "If diaries are to achieve immortality, the diarist must be a first-class writer.
 Channon passes that test with flying colours."
 Reviewing all three volumes, Joseph Epstein wrote, "A hundred or so pages into the diaries of Henry 'Chips' Channon one realizes that this scribbling member of Parliament is a snob, a bigot, vain, self-deceived, entranced by the trivial, a bore and a boor both".